ncosd/food-pantry-app-manual/README.md

-# food-pantry-app-prototype
+# food-pantry-app-manual
-Clickable prototype for the Food Pantry App available at https://ncosd.github.io/food-pantry-app-prototype/
+Manual for the Food Pantry App available at https://ncosd.github.io/food-pantry-app-manual/

 ## Development
-To work on this prototype
+To work on this manual:

-1. Clone the repo
+1. Fork the repo
+1. Clone your fork
     git clone ...
-2. Pull the theme submodule
+1. Pull the theme submodule
     git submodule update --init --recursive
-4. Pull in the npm packages
+1. Pull in the npm packages
     cd themes/hugo-empty-bootstrap
     npm install
-3. Install hugo
+1. Install hugo
-4. Run the hugo server
+1. Run the hugo server
    hugo serve --disableFastRender